 Nicholas Roerich (1874–1947) was a Russian painter and a spiritual writer.
 Interested in hypnosis, he got involved in the Theosophy movement.
 Many say that his paintings have hypnotic qualities.
 Can you sense them here?
 Orthodox Christmas must definitely be hypnotic, just imagine the golden icons reflecting the candlelight!

-When Jacek Malczewski, a Polish painter, stayed in Paris, he turned to patriotic and national themes in his paintings.
-He missed his home country so much, that he called it a disease which causes that ‘he likes nothing except his motherland’.
-In this painting he wanted to express despair and loneliness experienced by the Polish expatriates sent to Siberia during the most family-centred holiday during the year.
+When Jacek Malczewski (1854–1929), a Polish painter, stayed in Paris, he turned to patriotic and national themes in his paintings.
+He missed his home country so much, that he called it a disease that caused him to like “nothing except his motherland.”
+In this painting, he wanted to express the despair and loneliness experienced by the Polish expatriates sent to Siberia during the most family-centered holiday of the year.

-In 1934 Dali and Gala were on their first trip to the US, the country that had long intrigued Dali who loved the idea of a “new country” and the opportunities he saw there, which are symbolized by the egg, a symbol of a birth of something new, or of a change taking place.
-Here Dali really pays the tribute to the US, since the black hole in the egg forms the shape of North America, with South America painted in gold beneath it.
+In 1934, Dali (1904–1989) and Gala were on their first trip to the US, the country that had long intrigued Dali who loved the idea of a “new country” and the opportunities he saw there, which are symbolized by the egg, a symbol of the birth of something new, or of a change taking place.
+Here, Dali really pays the tribute to the US, since the black hole in the egg forms the shape of North America, with South America painted in gold beneath it.

-This ‘light yet melancholy’ Fauvist painting shows girls just after decorating a Christmas tree.
-Critics described it as ‘ironic, sentimentally unholy’ and consider it a commentary on upper-class Norwegian households and Munch’s own ‘pietistic home background’.
-Prostitution was one of Munch‘s favourite themes to the extent that one particular room in a German brothel inspired him to make an entire series of paintings, The Green Room.
+This “light yet melancholy” painting shows girls just after decorating a Christmas tree.
+Critics described it as “ironic, sentimentally unholy” and consider it a commentary on upper-class Norwegian households and Munch’s own “pietistic home background.”
+Prostitution was one of Munch‘s (1863-1944) favorite themes to the extent that one particular room in a German brothel inspired him to make an entire series of paintings, The Green Room.